 - The two organizations that can host a dance are student council (Homecoming) and the Junior Class (Prom).
 The total number of teacher chaperones present must be at least six, with the total adult chaperones numbering at least eight. - 2.
 Check with the principal before any date is set for a dance.
-It must be put on the school calendar in the office. - No dance will be held during the school week. - 4.
+It must be put on the school calendar in the office. - 3.
+No dance will be held during the school week. - 4.
 School dances must be over by 11:00 pm. (unless approved by the principal in advance) - School rules govern a school dance. - Attendance at school dances is a privilege extended to all students who uphold the standards of conduct expected within our educational community.
-In order to maintain a positive and inclusive environment during such events, students must adhere to certain behavioral and attendance expectations leading up to the dance. - Accordingly, any student who has received more than two days of suspension (In-School or Out of School) or more than five days of detention within a school year, leading up to a scheduled dance will be ineligible to attend the event - In addition, students are expected to attend classes regularly which is a legal requirement.
-Therefore, if a student exceeds the established benchmark for excessive absences or habitual truancy- as noted by HB 410 unless excused by the principal, they will be deemed incligible to attend the scheduled school dance.
+In order to maintain a positive and inclusive environment during such events, students must adhere to certain behavioral and attendance expectations leading up to the dance. - Accordingly, any student who has received more than two days of suspension (In-School or Out of School) leading up to a scheduled dance will be ineligible to attend the event. - In addition, students are expected to attend classes regularly which is a legal requirement.
+Therefore, if a student exceeds the established benchmark for habitual truancy- as noted by HB 410 unless excused by the principal, they will be deemed ineligible to attend the scheduled school dance.